How to study anatomy for medical school?

-Before you know, boom, it’s remaining two weeks to exam and there’s 11 topics to read in gross, 6 in Histology and 4 in embryology.
+Before you know, boom, it’s the remaining two weeks to exam and there are 11 topics to read in gross, 6 in Histology, and 4 in embryology.

 And trust me, it’s not something you’d want to experience.

 How do you avoid this?
 Start preparations early enough!
-Don’t wait till it’s a few weeks to examination before you start reading.
+Don’t wait till it’s a few weeks to examine before you start reading.